Hack4Krak/Hack4KrakSite/frontend/DEVELOPMENT.md

 RustRover offers excellent Rust support, smooth integration with frontend tooling, and customizable plugins that enhance productivity.

 **Tailwind CSS Plugin (RustRover)**\
-To enable Tailwind class suggestions—especially in :ui fields—install the Tailwind CSS plugin in RustRover and ensure your tailwind.config file is properly detected.
+To enable Tailwind class suggestions - especially in `:ui` fields - install the Tailwind CSS plugin in RustRover and ensure your tailwind.config file is properly configured.
 Once set up, you'll get full IntelliSense support for Tailwind classes across your frontend code.

 **You can use the config provided below:**